cherylhaz/milestoneproject2-2/README.md

 <h2>Testing</h2>

 <h3>Map Functionality</h3>
-1. Confirm map appears properly in all screen sizes and zooms correctly.
+1. Confirm map appears properly in all screen sizes and zooms correctly.<br>
-2. Once search is run, map markers should display on the screen properly and map should zoom to the area selected.
+2. Once search is run, map markers should display on the screen properly and map should zoom to the area selected.<br>

 <h3>Search Function</h3>
-1. Tried to submit an empty form and verify that the error message appears.
+1. Tried to submit an empty form and verify that the error message appears.<br>
-2. Select country and no other options - search returns  results with correct formatting and map markers.
+2. Select country and no other options - search returns  results with correct formatting and map markers. <br>
-3. Select Country and distance option - search returns  results utilizing the distance parameter with correct formatting and map markers.
+3. Select Country and distance option - search returns  results utilizing the distance parameter with correct formatting and map markers.<br>
-3. Select Country and star rating option - search returns  results utilizing the rating parameter with correct formatting and map markers.
+3. Select Country and star rating option - search returns  results utilizing the rating parameter with correct formatting and map markers. <br>
-3. Select all three options- to confirm that the search returns  results utilizing all parameters with correct formatting and map markers.
+3. Select all three options- to confirm that the search returns  results utilizing all parameters with correct formatting and map markers. <br>

 The page also has been tested at smaller screen sizes to ensure the same functionailty and an easy to use user interface across all media screen sizes.